Tim Arnold (musician)

 He is also an active campaigner for the preservation of the London district known as Soho and its role in the enhancement of the performing arts.
-He is the founder of Save Soho, a coalition of performers including Stephen Fry and Benedict Cumberbatch, residents and politicians that came together out of concern for the future of Soho’s historic role as a national platform for the performing arts.
+He is the founder of Save Soho, a coalition of performers including Stephen Fry and Benedict Cumberbatch, residents and politicians that came together out of concern for the future of Soho's historic role as a national platform for the performing arts.

 He has been critical of Spotify, after removing his discography from the streaming service in December 2021 in protest of the company's investment in a military defence company.

 Arnold is also a film composer and created original music for Iggy Pop in the 2016 feature film Blood Orange.

 He first achieved success as the singer and songwriter of Britpop band Jocasta in the mid-1990s.
-He runs the record label TA Music, and has released twenty five albums.
+He runs the record label TA Music, and has released 32 albums.
 He is also author and composer of the musical Secrets of Soho.

 and is winner of BBC Radio London Album of the year 2015 for his album The Soho Hobo.

 Early life

-Tim Arnold's childhood was spent travelling through Europe, as his mother, Polly Perkins, performed cabaret in theatres and nightclubs.
+Arnold's childhood was spent travelling through Europe, as his mother, Polly Perkins, performed cabaret in theatres and nightclubs.
 Between the ages of eight and fourteen, he lived in France, Spain and the UK.

 Arnold has stated he believes in magic after meeting a Pagan "witch" at the age of nine.

 At fourteen years old, he enrolled as a bard in The Order of Bards, Ovates and Druids.
 The teachings inspired him to leave his mother's home in Spain and return alone to England to study at the Rudolf Steiner School, where he formed the band Jocasta with best friend Jack Reynolds.